 “Seen” is an annoying feature for people who are very concerned about their privacy on Facebook.
 If someone sends you a message and you open that via the Facebook Messenger app on your iPhone, the sender will get a “seen” notice.
 This tells the sender that you've seen the message.

 If you don't want this to happen – that is, you read the message but do not let the sender know that you've read the message – there was no way to get this done.
-In fact, with iOS 8 and the new Messenger app, you couldn't do this even if you jailbroke your iPhone.
-However, there's a cool new workaround that doesn't require a jailbreak and can just come in handy.
+However, there's a cool new workaround that can just come in handy.
 It's an app called, Unread.

 Unread is an iOS app that will help you disable the “seen” message from being shown to the sender.
 If you get a Facebook message, you can use Unread to view/read the message without letting the sender know that you've read it.